contaware/git-docs-notes/README.md

 If someone else pushes its code and then you try to push as well, your push will rightly be rejected.
 You need to first do a pull and after that retry your push.

-- Update the remote repository with your local changes:
+- Update the remote branch with the changes of your local branch:

   ```
-  git push <remotename> <localbranchname>
+  git push [<remotename> [<localbranchname>]]
   ```

+  - The local branch is pushed to the remote branch having the same name.
-  If the local repository was not created by a `git clone` and the remote branch does not exist, then with your first push provide the `-u` option.
-That will configure the tracking information associating the remote branch to your local branch.
+  - If the local repository was not created by a `git clone` and the local branch has never been pushed, then with your first push provide the `-u` option to set the [upstream tracking configurations](#branch).
+  - When omitting `<localbranchname>`, then the current branch is pushed to the remote branch with the same name, but only if the [upstream tracking configurations](#branch) have also the same two corresponding names set.
+  - If `<remotename>` is not provided, then it pushes to the remote set by the [upstream tracking configurations](#branch).

 - Tags have to be pushed explicitly: